-- With large groups, using a tripod is the best way to avoid shaky images.
-This is one of the most important tips for beginners; whether the images are being taken indoors or outdoors.
+- With large groups, use a tripod to avoid shaky images.
+This is very important tip for beginners; whether the images are being taken indoors or outdoors.
 With a tripod, you will spend less time deleting shaky images and more time clicking pictures.

 - Always take 2 to 3 shots of the same poses so while editing, you can select the best one.
-With large groups, you are bound to get certain shots with someone's eyes closed, a person looking away from the camera, people yawning, making weird faces, etc. So instead of wasting the images, you can delete the ones that aren't perfect and select the ones that are.
+With large groups, you are bound to get certain shots with someone's eyes closed, a person looking away from the camera, people yawning, making weird faces, etc. So instead of wasting the images, delete the ones that aren't perfect and select the ones that are.

 - Don't use sideways or downward angles while taking group photographs.
-Here, you can use a tripod or hold the camera in such a way that your hands are not moving involuntarily.
+Use a tripod or hold the camera so that your hands are not moving involuntarily.
 The images need to be centered so that the group's photographs come clean.
-Also, it's alright if you can't include the sky along with the people.
-Outdoor photographs don't necessarily require the sky background in them.
+It's alright if you can't include the sky along with the people.
+Outdoor photographs don't necessarily require the sky background.